DiamondLightSource/discorpy/docs/source/tutorials/methods.rst

 Calculating coefficients of a polynomial model for radial-distortion correction
 -------------------------------------------------------------------------------

-For sub-pixel accuracy, the model chosen in :cite:`Vo:2015` is
+For sub-pixel accuracy, the models chosen in :cite:`Vo:2015` are as follows; for the forward mapping:

 .. math::
     :label: eq_3